hhariri/hhariri.github.io/_posts/2014-04-21-build-make-no-more.md

 of the legacy that we leave behind with all these new 'inventions'?
 Of course, some languages and platforms might need technology-specific tasks, but is a new build tool and syntax all that necessary?
 <br/>
 <br/>
 I think Gradle's tagline is somewhat approriate to describe all these different build tools: 'Automation Evolved'.
-Yes, we've involved because we've moved from tabs and lines, to XML and then to, well, hmm, tabs, lines and curly braces.
+Yes, we've evolved because we've moved from tabs and lines, to XML and then to, well, hmm, tabs, lines and curly braces.

 ## Make, no more.